 Upload videos from URL

 While this approach can be the simplest to implement when you have the required information, it depends on the media being readily accessible.
 If this works for your application’s workflow, it’s a practical option.
-However, for many applications, using methods like a standard POST request might be more suitable for direct uploads.
+However, for many applications, using methods like direct uploads might be more suitable.

 Public URL requirements